nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

 ## Scan

 Using the scan command, the PiBeacon will scan for other nearby BLE beacons and list the information of every transmission it receives.
 You can select which type of beacon to scan for (it will scan for both AltBeacon and iBeacon standards by default) as well as set the duration of the scan (if desired).
-In addition, you can select the output format to easily parse the scan data in another program.
+In addition, you specify an output format to easily parse the scan data in another program.

 ## BlueZ

-The BLE beacon tool uses BlueZ, the official Linux Bluetooth protocol stack, to communicate with the Bluetooth adapter.
+The `beacon` command uses BlueZ, the official Linux Bluetooth protocol stack, to communicate with the Bluetooth adapter.
 There are a couple BlueZ commands that are useful when diagnosing problems with the PiBeacon.
 First the `hciconfig` command will list the information and status of any attached Bluetooth devices.
 A device must be in the “up” state to execute any Bluetooth commands.
 To bring a device up use the following command (device “hci0” in this case):

 ```
 sudo hciconfig hci0 up